Tomasmakaj/Restaurant-App/README.md

 Not Shake Shack App by: Tomas Makaj & Carlos Lugo

-Project Goal: Create a version of Shake Shack with the menu displayed from our Backend with the Data we created using Ruby on Rails, Postman, and SQLite.
+Project Goal: Create a webpage of modern restaurants, like Chipotle or Shake Shack, where users have the ability to create accounts and save orders.
+We created our backend using Ruby on Rails, Postman, and SQLite.